Correspondent: Common types of correspondents

 A legal or justice correspondent reports on issues involving legal or criminal justice topics, and may often report from the vicinity of a courthouse.

-Red carpet correspondent
+A foreign correspondent is anyone who reports from primarily foreign locations.
+A foreign bureau is a news bureau set up to support a news gathering operation in a foreign country.

 A red carpet correspondent is an entertainment reporter who reports from the red carpet of an entertainment or media event, such as a premiere, award ceremony or festival.

-Foreign correspondent

-A foreign correspondent is any individual who reports from primarily foreign locations.

-War correspondent

 A war correspondent is a foreign correspondent who covers stories first-hand from a war zone.

-Foreign bureau

-A foreign bureau is a news bureau set up to support a news gathering operation in a foreign country.